 COLORADO SPRINGS, Colo.
 (KKTV) - Following "numerous" complaints and investigations, including a death, a Colorado Springs assisted living facility had its license suspended.

-According to 11 News partner The Gazette, more than 100 residents will be relocating from the Union Printers Home in the coming weeks.
+According to 11 News partner The Gazette, more than 100 residents will be relocating from the Union Printers Home.

 The assisted living and nursing facility is located off Union Boulevard to the east of Memorial Park.